ucsd-cse231-w21/ucsd-cse231-w21.github.io/proposal/index.md

 private fork of our implementation of chocopy-wasm-compiler and add us to the repository to grade it.
 We won't include your code in the running compiler and you can progress independently.

+## Project Week Work

+(Updated March 1)

+For March 4, please submit another pull request.
+Include:

+- Code and tests demonstrating that the 2 programs you chose from your proposal are working as expected
+- A description of which examples will work by March 11, including any updates you want to make to the examples you plan for March 11 (it's OK to scale back or up depending on where you got!)
+- A description of the biggest challenge you faced in your week of implementation